DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 "Tomorrow," he muttered, shutting down his terminal.
 "I'll dig deeper tomorrow."

 The building was dark when he left, except for the security lights in the stairwells.
 His footsteps echoed as he made his way to the exit, the sound lonely in the empty corridors.
-Outside, the air was cool, briskly washing over him as he stepped onto the sidewalk.
+Outside, the air was cool, refreshing over him as he stepped onto the sidewalk.
 He drew it deep into his lungs, attempting to clear his head.

 The walk to his apartment usually helped him decompress, the solitude providing space for his thoughts to settle.
 Tonight felt different.